-Few new mums are in a huge hurry to travel widely; after all, it can be challenging enough packing the right gear for a trip with baby to the shops and back.
-Eventually, though, everyone gets itchy feet.
+Few new mums are in a huge hurry to travel widely; it can be challenging enough packing the right gear for a trip to the shops and back with a baby.
+Eventually, though, everyone gets itchy feet or realise it may be easier to travel before they start crawling or walking!
 Here are some of the family-friendly travel spots chosen by Expat Living’s lovely panel of mums.

 Koh Samui, Thailand